 With the contract under its belt, Bigelow is hoping to use NASA's reputation in the aerospace community to generate more business.

-The company is busy developing BA-330 (so called because it includes 330 cubic meters, or 11,653 cubic feet, of usable volume inside.)
-It has signed memoranda of understanding with seven countries that may want to use the company's facilities.
+The company is busy developing the BA-330 habitat (so called because it includes 330 cubic meters, or 11,653 cubic feet, of usable volume inside.)
+It has signed memoranda of understanding with countries that may want to use the company's facilities.

 Additionally, the company has partnerships with SpaceX and Boeing for the use of their Dragon and CST-100 spacecraft, respectively.
 These spacecraft would fly humans up to the future Bigelow stations.